The Hidden Cost of Rushing Childhood: What Every Parent Needs to Know

-The myth and legend says that slow and steady wins the race, yet in recent years the world around us has been speeding up.
-Faster cars, faster trains, faster planes, faster internet, faster food, faster learning and the list goes on.
+The myth and legend say that slow and steady wins the race, yet in recent years the world around us has been speeding up.
+Faster cars, faster trains, faster planes, faster internet, faster food, faster learning... and the list goes on.

-There’s also another area where we have gone faster.. the speed at which children are growing up.
+There’s also another area where we’ve seen acceleration: the speed at which children are growing up.

-They are encouraged to read and write earlier, be engaged in an organised sport, learn an instrument earlier.
-Whilst all of these are desirable in the long-term, does structured learning too early in an effort to develop a child’s skills, set them up for winning in the long-term game of life?
+Children are now encouraged to read and write earlier, be engaged in organised sport, and learn instruments at a younger age.
+While these pursuits are desirable long-term, does structured learning too early—fuelled by a desire to develop a child’s skills—actually set them up for success in the long game of life?

-So for us as parents, how much do we need to see external achievements to see if our child is on track?
-Are we able to trust that a child will learn when left to play and discover at their own pace?
+So for us as parents, how much do we need to see external achievements to feel reassured that our child is on track?
+Are we able to trust that a child will learn through play and discover at their own pace?

-That’s not really the point.
-The point is, in general, do we really need to speed up?
+I don’t know the context.
+Perhaps they were late for something.
+But that’s not the point.
+The point is, in general... do we really need to speed up?

-Maybe it’s time to re-evaluate the race?
-Whose competing in the race?
-And does there need to be a race at all?
+Maybe it’s time to re-evaluate the race.
+Who’s competing in it?
+And does there even need to be a race at all?

 Previous